Great Aletsch Glacier Featured in

 Aletsch Glacier was formed of three separate glaciers over 18,000 years ago.
 Two dark stripes that run almost along the entire length of the glacier are called medial moraines, they mark the borders between once different ice formations.
 As any other glacier, Aletsch has accumulation zone where new ice is constantly being formed, as well as the zone of ablation where ice melts.
 Glaciers have always been retrieving, getting slightly longer, or shorter, and then back again—such movement is considered a norm.
-However, scientists are concerned about too rapid retrievement observed nowadays and attribute it to a global warming.
+However, scientists are concerned about too rapid retrievement observed nowadays and attribute it to global warming.

-Whoever wants to explore these fascinating lands of ice, is welcome to join a guided walk.
-Tours usually start in mid-June and continue operating till mid-October, yet sometimes the season could shift to May and September.
+Whoever wants to explore these fascinating lands of ice is welcome to join a guided walk.
+Tours usually start operating in mid-June and continue till mid-October; yet, sometimes the season could shift to May and September.

 The glacier is nestled in the eastern Bernese Alps in the Canton Valais.
 The best places to admire the beauty and majesty of the Great Aletsch Glacier are the Moosfluh, Bettmerhorn, Hohfluh, and Eggishorn viewpoints.
 On the map below, you can see the glacier location and find the best lodging options in the vicinity of the ice giant.